 How do patterns change in the real world?
 How do changes in the numbers in population change diversity?

 What Intelligent Behavior(s) were used to solve the problems?
-How did you use these Intelligent Behavior(s) to complete your task: Creating, Imagining & Innovating Persisting Questioning and posing problems Meta-cognition
+How did you use these Intelligent Behavior(s) to complete your task:

 How did patterns and symmetry in the tasks, compare to patterns in the story of Beautiful Blackbird?